 The duo can also be seen in recitals in Berlin, Munich, Amsterdam, Ghent, Basel, Budapest, Bologna, Turin and Aix-en-Provence, as well as in festivals such as Klavierfestival Ruhr, Schleswig-Holstein Musik Festival, Festspiele Mecklenburg-Vorpommern, Kissinger Sommer, Tivoli Stjernestunder Festival and the Schubertiade.

 Lucas and Arthur received their first piano lessons in their native town of Hilversum.
 It became clear quickly that they were great talents.
-As children, they were already invited to perform for the Dutch queen Beatrix.
+As children, they were already invited to perform for the Dutch Queen Beatrix.
 First awards at competitions followed shortly.
 In 2005, the brothers studied in Portugal and Brazil for nearly a year at the invitation of Portuguese master pianist Maria João Pires.
-In the following years they took lessons from both Pires and two renowned Dutch teachers.
+During the following years they took lessons from both Pires and two renowned Dutch teachers.
 Lucas completed his studies with Menahem Pressler in the US and Dmitri Bashkirov in Madrid.
 Arthur graduated from the Amsterdam Conservatory where he studied with Jan Wijn.